 You have to have a licensed electrician install electrical wiring.

-It comes with controls, which makes it easier for you to find the temperature that you desire.
+Comes with controls, which makes it easier for you to find the temperature that you desire.

-WOOD FOR YOUR SAUNA HEATER
+THE WOOD FOR YOUR SAUNA HEATER

 Softwoods are cheaper and usually easier to access.
 They are good for building and starting your fire.
 A few examples of softwoods are: